Authored by Adam Sherman

 Instead of searching for shoes that offer a sexy, slender fit, find the ones that match up with your feet.
 This means that the widest part of your foot should be placed in the widest part of the shoe.
 This will allow you to have enough space for your toes to rest comfortably, preventing your bunion from worsening.

 Make sure that when you go shoe shopping, you check that the size of the shoe corresponds with the size of your foot in both length and width.
 This is the only way to accurately judge if the shoe will be suitable for your needs.
+Personally, I need a wider shoe because I have wide feet.
+Based on my experience with these sandals, they cater to my wide foot, and bunions.
+It's a two for one deal!

 Consider the Material